Human Rights Complaints

 3. Your personal characteristic was a factor in the unfavorable treatment you experienced.

 At this screening stage, a complaint does not have to prove that it does meet all three elements of the prima facie test.
 Rather, it has to prove that it could meet all three elements.
-The Director evaluates whether all the elements of the prima facie test could be met if they assume everything alleged in the complaint is true.
+The Commission evaluates whether all the elements of the prima facie test could be met if they assume everything alleged in the complaint is true.
 Evidence is not required at this stage.
 If all the elements of the test could not reasonably be met based on the information provided, the Director will not accept the complaint.

-In order for the Director to accept a complaint, they need detailed information about why the Complainant believes that the unfavourable treatment occurred, either in whole or in part, because of their protected characteristic(s).
+In order for the Commission to accept a complaint, they need detailed information about why the Complainant believes that the unfavourable treatment occurred, either in whole or in part, because of their protected characteristic(s).
 Speculation or belief that a protected characteristic was a factor in the unfavourable treatment usually does not meet the criteria of the reasonable grounds analysis.
 There must be something that could indicate that a protected characteristic was a factor in the unfavourable treatment.
 For example, were any specific comments made about a protected characteristic?

 Additional information about the prima facie test can be found here.
 Although this document is from the Ontario Commission, the legal test for discrimination is the same across all Canadian jurisdictions.